pingidentity/terraform-provider-pingone/docs/index.md

 # PingOne Provider

-The PingOne provider1 interacts with the configuration of the PingOne platform via the management API.
+The PingOne provider interacts with the configuration of the PingOne platform via the management API.
 The provider requires credentials from worker application client before it can be used.

 ## Getting Started